aaronstevenwhite/arcweight/docs/examples/text-processing/edit_distance.md

 - **i**: Characters processed from target string
 - **d**: Edit operations used so far

-This encoding allows tracking progress through the transformation process.
+This representation tracks algorithmic progress through both strings.

 #### Arc Structure and Meaning